jsravn/old-blog/_posts/2013-06-26-thinkpad-x220-arch.md

 fstrim -v /
 {% endhighlight %}

-The x220 is on ivy bridge and we can benefit from the [Intel Thermal Daemon](https://01.org/linux-thermal-daemon).
+The x220 is on ivy bridge and can benefit from the [Intel Thermal Daemon](https://01.org/linux-thermal-daemon).
 This uses some intel specific kernel features (such as intel_pstate) to keep the cpu cores cool under load.